XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/installation/update-rippled-manually-on-ubuntu.md

 **Caution:** To upgrade from `rippled` 1.2.x to 1.3.0 or higher on Ubuntu Linux, you should follow the [1.3.0 migration instructions](rippled-1-3-0-migration-instructions.html).
 The following instructions assume you have already installed the native APT package provided with versions 1.3.0 and up.

-**Tip:** To perform these steps all at once, you can run the `/opt/ripple/bin/update-rippled.sh` script, which is included with the `rippled` package and is compatible with Ubuntu and Debian start with `rippled` version 1.3.0.
+**Tip:** To perform these steps all at once, you can run the `/opt/ripple/bin/update-rippled.sh` script, which is included with the `rippled` package and is compatible with Ubuntu and Debian starting with `rippled` version 1.3.0.

 To update manually, complete the following steps: